 * Average sales price increases 10 pct

 Jan 28 (Reuters) - D.R.
-Horton Inc, the largest U.S. homebuilder, reported a 4 percent rise in quarterly orders as stabilizing mortgage rates and signs of an economic recovery spur housing demand.
+Horton Inc, the largest U.S. homebuilder, reported a rise in orders for the quarter ended December and said its sales pace picked up this month as stabilizing mortgage rates and signs of an economic recovery spur housing demand.

-Buyers are likely adjusting to higher mortgage rates, which have somewhat stabilized after spiking in July.
+Demand is likely coming back as U.S. homebuyers adjust to higher mortgage rates, which have somewhat stabilized after spiking in July.

 D.R.
 Horton's net income almost doubled to $123.2 million, or 36 cents per share, in the quarter ended Dec.
 31 from $66.3 million, or 20 cents per share, a year earlier.